designsystemsinternational/clis/packages/deploy/README.md

 The static template is a function that is called with information on the environment and project's configuration and is expected to return a AWS CloudFormation template as a JS object.

+When ejecting the template is written to `deploy.template.js` in the root of your project.

 ```js
 export default function ({
   // Full configuration of the current project